 - Do all your reps on this side, switch sides and repeat.

-- Lie on your back on the floor with your knees bent and feet flat on the floor.
+- Lie on your back on the floor (or a bench) with your knees bent and feet flat on the floor.
 Your upper arms should be at your sides.

 - Hold the dumbbells up over your elbows.

-- Bend your elbow to return to start and repeat.
+- Bend your elbows to return to start and repeat.